nekator/mono/review/chore-add-how-to-develop/docs/how-to-develop-a-component.md

 1. Run `npm run generate:component` in a terminal.

-2. You should type in the name of your new component like `my-awesome-component` and answer everything with yes.
+2. You should type in the name of your new component like `my-awesome-component` and answer everything with "yes".

 3. The generation process will generate files mainly in these directories: